Welcome to School and Teacher Programs!

 General Tour Information

-The above tours are scheduled from Tuesdays through Thursdays beginning at 9am.
+- Art & History tours are scheduled from Tuesdays through Thursdays beginning at 9am, 930am or 10 am.

 - Tombstone Tale tours of Evergreen Cemetery begin at 10am.

 - All tours accept a maximum of 30 students.

 - A minimum of one chaperone for every 5 children is required; there is no charge for teachers or chaperones.
 Our school tours and exhibitions are designed for all grade levels.